-Tribes have come to rely on eligibility for tax credits under the IRA - and to obtain payments from Treasury - in their financial planning and funding for various energy projects in their communities.
-For example, almost 100 tribes applied for bonus credit allocations for projects located on Indian lands in 2024.
+Tribes have come to rely on eligibility for tax credits under the IRA and the ability receive payments from Treasury as part of their financial planning and funding for various energy projects in their communities.
+For example, almost 100 Tribes applied for bonus credit allocations for projects located on Indian lands in 2024.
 This reliance underpins substantial investment by tribes, investors, and lenders in energy generation projects located in Indian Country.
 Loss of these tax credits could have a massive detrimental financial impact on these projects and the Native communities that stand to directly benefit from them, whether such benefits are jobs, revenues, or other economic opportunities.